-In May 2022, we filed an additional universal Shelf Registration statement on Form S-3 (the "Registration Statement") with the SEC.
-The Registration Statement was declared effective by the SEC on May 31, 2022, and contains two prospectuses: a base prospectus, which covers the offering, issuance and sale by us of up to a maximum aggregate offering price of \$400,000,000 of our common stock, preferred stock, debt securities, warrants to purchase common stock, preferred stock or debt securities and/or units consisting of some or all of these securities; and a sales agreement prospectus covering the offering, issuance and sale by us of up to a maximum aggregate offering price of \$150,000,000 of common stock that may be issued and sold under a Controlled Equity Offering Sales Agreement ("Sales Agreement").
+In May 2022, we filed a universal Shelf Registration statement on Form S-3 (the "Registration Statement") with the SEC.
+The Registration Statement was declared effective by the SEC on May 31, 2022, and contains two prospectuses: a base prospectus, which covers the offering, issuance and sale by us of up to a maximum aggregate offering price of \$400.0 million of our common stock, preferred stock, debt securities, warrants to purchase common stock, preferred stock or debt securities and/or units consisting of some or all of these securities; and a sales agreement prospectus covering the offering, issuance and sale by us of up to a maximum aggregate offering price of \$150.0 million of common stock that may be issued and sold under a Controlled Equity Offering Sales Agreement ("Sales Agreement").
 The specific terms of any securities to be offered pursuant to the base prospectus will be specified in a prospectus supplement to the base prospectus.
-The \$150,000,000 of common stock that may be offered, issued and sold under the sales agreement prospectus is included in the \$400,000,000 of common stock that may be offered, issued and sold under the base prospectus.
-As of December 31, 2022, we had not issued any shares pursuant to the Sales Agreement.
-Since December 31, 2022, we sold approximately 4.6 million shares of our common stock and received \$44.7 million after deducting commissions related to the Sales Agreement.
+The \$150.0 million of common stock that may be offered, issued and sold under the sales agreement prospectus is included in the \$400.0 million of securities that may be offered, issued and sold by us under the base prospectus.
+As of December 31, 2023, we had issued approximately 6.3 million shares of common stock pursuant to the Sales Agreement for net proceeds of \$52.1 million.
 We may terminate this at-the-market program at any time, pursuant to its terms.

-As of December 31, 2022 and December 31, 2021, we had \$230.2 million and \$220.4 million, respectively, in cash, cash equivalents, marketable securities, and restricted cash.
+As of December 31, 2023 and 2022 we had \$201.4 million and \$229.6 million, respectively, in cash, cash equivalents and marketable securities.

 Since inception, we have had operating losses, the majority of which are attributable to research and development activities.
-Our net losses were \$101.1 million and \$85.8 million for the years ended December 31, 2022 and 2021, respectively.
-As of December 31, 2022, we had an accumulated deficit of \$297.2 million and as of December 31, 2021, we had an accumulated deficit of \$196.1 million.
+Our net losses were \$104.7 million and \$101.1 million for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, we had an accumulated deficit of \$401.8 million and as of December 31, 2022, we had an accumulated deficit of \$297.2 million.